Sandwiched singularities and nearly Lefschetz fibrations: Monodromy factorizations and braided wiring diagrams

-\begin{proof}[Proof of Theorem~\ref{thm:all-fillings-from-arrangements}] Let $(W,\omega)$ be a strong symplectic filling of $(Y,\xi)$.
-By Theorem~\ref{MilnorOB}, $(Y,\xi)$ is supported by a planar spinal open book which is uniform over $D^2$.
-By Theorem~\ref{thm:MRWfillingshavePANLF}, $(W,\omega)$ is supported by a nearly Lefschetz fibration corresponding to a monodromy factorization of the spinal open book monodromy which is an ordered product of positive Dehn twists $\tau_{V_i}$ and boundary interchanges $t_{V_i}$.
-We will inductively construct a braided wiring diagram by determining braids $b_i$ and convex curves surrounding a collection of adjacent holes or straight line arcs connecting a pair of adjacent holes $A_i$ such that
+{A nearly Lefschetz fibration is encoded by a monodromy factorization of the spinal open book, expressed as an ordered product of positive Dehn twists $\tau_{V_i}$ and boundary interchanges $t_{V_i}$.
+The next lemma shows how to translate the factorization data into a braided wiring diagram.
+Note that at this point, we do not keep track of the topology of the corresponding multisection in $D^2 \times D^2$.
+A priori, the diagram might not produce a configuration of immersed disks.
+See Remarks~\ref{rem:surfaces} and~\ref{rem:disks}.} {\begin{lemma} Given a minimal nearly Lefschetz fibration on the complement of a multisection in a blowup of $D^2 \times D^2$, encoded by its vanishing cycles and vanishing arcs $V_i$ as above, one can produce an explicit braided wiring diagram $(b_0,S_1,b_1,S_2,\dots, b_{N-1},S_N,b_N)$, possibly with free marked points, such that the Lefschetz fibration data can be recovered from the wiring diagram as in Lemma~\ref{lem:vanishingfromwiring}. \end{lemma} The construction will be given in the proof.} \begin{proof} We will inductively build a braided wiring diagram by determining braids $b_i$ and convex curves surrounding a collection of adjacent holes or straight line arcs connecting a pair of adjacent holes $A_i$ such that

 Let $P$ be the fiber of the planar spinal open book, identified with a disk with $r$ holes of equal radius centered on the real axis and labeled $1,\dots, r$ in order of increasing real part.
-Note that there is a surjective map from the group of diffeomorphisms of $P$ to the braid group on $r$ strands $\iota: \Diff(F)\to B_r$ induced from the inclusion of $P$ into the punctured plane whose kernel is generated by Dehn twists about curves parallel to boundary components of $P$.
+As above, there is a surjective map $\iota: Mod(P) \to B_r$ from the mapping class group of $P$ to the braid group, with kernel generated by the boundary parallel Dehn twists.